 6. Don’t expect your spouse to read your mind

 Don’t expect your partner to know what’s going on with your life by reading your mind.
-If you think you need to reconnect with your partner, talk to them about where you are in life, how you are feeling, and what needs to be done to ensure that you both get back to the happy place again.
+If you think you need to reconnect with your partner, talk to them about where you are in life, how you are feeling, and what needs to be done to ensure you both get back to the happy place again.

 7. Always stay curious

 When your married life begins, you are curious to know everything about your partner to understand them better.
-So, make sure you remain curious.
-Ask about their day, the good and the bad parts.
-Show a keen interest in knowing about things that are going on in their life.
+In efforts to remain curious, ask about their day, the good and the bad parts.
+Show a genuine interest in knowing about events going on in their life.

 8. End your day together

 There is something powerful about ending the day together and going to bed at the same time.
 It will help you to bond better, and neither you nor your partner will feel lonely.
 Also, cuddle with your partner, and talk about happy things before you sleep.
 This is a good way to end the day on a high note.

 9. Go for dates

-Dating your spouse is a fail-safe answer to how to reconnect with your husband/wife.
+Dating your spouse is a fail-safe answer to reconnecting with your husband/wife.
 Make the time to go on dates every month and make each other feel special.
 On these dates, try new things like new restaurants, new food, or new games to make things more exciting.